 If you have questions about the credentialing process, consider seeking the advice of a consultant or an established PT in your neighborhood.
 He or she may be able to help you complete the paperwork as well as provide tips and tricks for ensuring its acceptance.
 You can also learn more about credentialing—including common pitfalls and how to avoid them—here.

 Just as rules are (sometimes) meant to be broken, contracts are (always) meant to be negotiated.
 This especially holds true when it comes to your private payer contracts.
 After all, these rates establish what you’re able to earn—and that number should be an accurate reflection of the value of your services.
 Before you broach the subject of a rate increase with your payers, though, here a few things you should do to ensure you’re fully prepared to get the best deal:

 - Familiarize yourself with the terms of your existing contracts, including the expiration and renewal dates as well as how far in advance you need to submit a request for modification.
 Some experts believe that providers who consistently ask for small rate adjustments each year achieve better results than those who sporadically ask for a big bump.
 And—before you sign your John Hancock on any new contracts—be sure you understand what the contract is actually saying.
 In other words, decipher the legalese.
-Check out this article to learn which phrases to be wary of.

 - Identify what your clinic is receiving from your top ten payers for each CPT code; then, based on that information, set goals to help guide your negotiations.